Operating a small business often means your job can change from day to day, from managing finances to cleaning up after your last customer leaves.

 Your local hydro company can also can help you find an energy advisor.
 A qualified energy advisor can assess how your business is using energy and offer recommendations to make your operations more energy efficient.

 The industry association representing your business type will likely have a list of experienced contractors to choose from.
 A qualified contractor can help complete projects to make your business more energy efficient, from heating and cooling equipment to lighting and more.

-The Ontario Energy Board helps you better understand your bill and how to read the specific charges from your local hydro company.
+Better understand your bill and how to read specific charges from your local hydro company.